Skip to content

 What is the Fat Dissolving Injection Suitable For

 The procedure is suitable for removing small fat deposits.
-For larger fat deposits, liposuction performed by an experienced specialist in this field remains the method of choice.
-Classic application areas for injection lipolysis are saddlebags, problem areas on the inner thighs or love handles.
+For larger fat deposits, liposuction by an experienced specialist in this field is still the method of choice.
+Classic areas of application for injection lipolysis are saddlebags, problem areas on the inner thighs, or love handles.

 How Does the Fat Dissolving Injection Treatment Work?

 Anesthesia is not necessary.
-The areas to be treated are thoroughly disinfected and appropriately marked.
-Then, the required amount of PPC is injected into the fatty tissue using very thin needles.
-The entire treatment takes a maximum of 30 minutes.
-In the following days, feelings of tension and swelling, as well as minor bruising, pressure sensation or itching in the treated area may occur.
-These symptoms subside within the first week.
+The body regions to be treated are thoroughly disinfected and marked accordingly.
+Then, the required amount of PPC is injected into the fatty tissue with very thin needles.
+The treatment lasts a maximum of 30 minutes in total.
+In the following days, feelings of tension and swelling, as well as minor hematomas, pressure, or itching of the treated area may occur.
+These symptoms subside in the first week.
 It is important to wear loose, clean clothing after the treatment, as compression of the treated tissue should be avoided.

-A small number of patients (about 5%) do not respond to the treatment, and about 10% can expect only a reduced response.
-Overall, it can be said that men respond somewhat less well than women, and some body regions respond better than others.
-For the majority of patients, however, injection lipolysis is a very suitable method to get rid of annoying fat deposits and, especially in combination with dietary changes and regular physical activity, to improve body contour.
+A small number of patients (about 5%) do not respond to the treatment, and about 10% are expected to have only a reduced response.
+Overall, men tend to respond somewhat less well than women, and some body regions respond better than others.
+However, for the vast majority of patients, injection lipolysis is a very suitable method for getting rid of annoying fat pads and, especially in combination with a change in diet and regular exercise, improving body contours.